aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 ### Creating a Horizontal Bar Plot

-It’s also really simple to make a horizontal bar-chart using the plot.barh() method.
+It's also straightforward to make a horizontal bar chart using the plot.barh() method.